PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/preregistration.md

 <details markdown="block">
 <summary>More</summary>

-The registered report format requires authors to submit a description of the study methods and analyses prior to data collection.
-Once the method and analysis plan is vetted through Stage 1 peer review, publication of the findings is provisionally guaranteed.
-The associated study is then conducted, and the research report is submitted to Stage 2 peer review.
-Stage 2 peer review confirms that the actual research methods are consistent with the preregistered protocol and that quality thresholds are met (e.g., manipulation checks confirm the validity of the experimental manipulation).
+The registered report format requires you to submit a description of your study methods and analyses prior to data collection similar to the ordinary preregistration.
+However, your method and analysis plan will get peer-reviewed (Stage 1 peer review).
+If your method and analysis plan is accepted, the publication of your findings is provisionally guaranteed.
+After having conducted your study, your research report is submitted to Stage 2 peer review.
+Stage 2 peer review confirms that your actual research methods are consistent with the preregistered protocol.
 Studies that pass Stage 2 peer review are then published regardless of whether the results are confirming or disconfirming, significant or nonsignificant.

 </details>